Solar panels on a flat roof in the UK: costs, suitability, and what to check before you buy (2026)

 • Flat roof solar can be excellent, but the constraints are mechanical and practical, not just “sunlight”.

-• Ballast vs fixings is a roof risk trade-off.
+• Ballast vs fixings is a roof risk trade-off, not a performance trade-off.

 • Tilt is a trade-off between winter angle, wind exposure, and self-shading.